Drought conditions pose social, economic, and environmental challenges.

-The Department is managing the limited volume of water set aside for the environment to ensure essential environmental assets remain viable now and into the future.
+The Department of Planning and Environment (Environment and Heritage Group) manage the limited volume of water set aside for the environment to ensure essential environmental assets remain viable now and into the future.

 Allowing a key wetland or river to degrade during drought can have long-term and far-reaching consequences.
 The risks include:

-- losing genetic diversity, especially among native fish populations which cannot exist without water.
-Genetic diversity is not easily fixed by restocking
+- Losing genetic diversity, especially among native fish populations which cannot exist without water.
+Genetic diversity is not easily fixed by restocking.

-- losing viable populations of plants and animals of different ages and maturities.
+- Losing viable populations of plants and animals of different ages and maturities.
 For floodplain plants like river red gums, this can take many decades to restore.
-This has implications for waterbirds, turtles, frogs and native fish as well
+This has implications for waterbirds, turtles, frogs, and native fish as well.

-- losing or reducing breeding opportunities for flow dependent native animals and plants
+- Losing or reducing breeding opportunities for flow dependent native animals and plants.

-- deleting parts of the food chain which then impacts other species
+- Deleting parts of the food chain which then impacts other species.

-- interrupting the release of essential nutrients into the aquatic food web which impacts on plant and animal populations locally and downstream
+- Interrupting the release of essential nutrients into the aquatic food web which impacts on plant and animal populations locally and downstream.

-- interrupting the seed bank lifecycle of native plants whose seeds lie dormant in the soil but are lost when water does not arrive
+- Interrupting the seed bank lifecycle of native plants whose seeds lie dormant in the soil but are lost when water does not arrive.

-- depleting the availability of food for pollinators, which move from floodplain forests into surrounding farmland and provide important services to the agricultural industry
+- Depleting the availability of food for pollinators, which move from floodplain forests into surrounding farmland and provide important services to the agricultural industry.

-- depleting groundwater reserves, which impacts plant health and availability of grazing opportunities for nearby landholders.
+- Depleting groundwater reserves, which impacts plant health and availability of grazing opportunities for nearby landholders.